unacast/rwg-content/product/neighborhood package.md

 **Human movement in neighborhoods, cities, and geographical regions in the US**

 ### What you can do with it
-The Neighborhood Data Package lets you view visitations to Census Block Groups so that you can understand:
+The Neighborhood Package lets you view visitations to Census Block Groups so that you can understand:

 **Visitor Profiling**